Entrants

 3. The Festival Committee reserves the right to cancel a class and refund the entry fees in respect of that class or to move entries to another appropriate class if it is considered insufficient entries have been received.

 4(a).
-Entries should be made on the Festival entry form, available on the Festival website.
+Entries should be made using the link on the Festival website.

 4 (b).
-In all classes, the full title of the piece, the composer’s name and the duration of the piece must be stated on the entry form.
+In all classes, the full title of the piece, the composer’s name and the duration of the piece must be stated on the online entry relevant page.

 4(c).
 The Festival is under a legal obligation to supply to The Performing Right Society details of ALL items performed at the Festival and the co-operation of teachers and competitors in sending information at the correct time would be very much appreciated.

 4(d).
-The same piece of music may not be used by an entrant in more than one class.
+The same piece of music may not be used by a performer in more than one class.

 Copying Music